ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking: Materials

 \subsubsection{Patches Generation and Datasets Creation}

-The filtering process results in a total of 36 155 maps.
-We divide each ERA5 map, with dimensions of $280 \times 880$ grid points and containing the two selected variables (RV850 and MSLP), into non-overlapping patches of size $40 \times 40$, yielding $7 \times 22$ patches per map.
+The filtering process results in a total of 55 215 maps.
+We crop each ERA5 map, with dimensions of $560 \times 1440$ grid points and containing the two selected variables (RV850 and MSLP), in correspondence of each basin, resulting in 6 different cropped sub-maps.
+Furthermore, we divide each sub-map into non-overlapping patches of size $40 \times 40$.
 To match spatial resolutions, we interpolate TC center coordinates from IBTrACS - originally at $0.1^{\circ} \times 0.1^{\circ}$ resolution - to match the $0.25^{\circ} \times 0.25^{\circ}$ ERA5 grid.
 We then assign each patch a label based on the presence of a TC center: label $1$ for patches containing a TC center (i.e., \textit{positive patches}) and label $0$ for patches that do not (i.e., \textit{negative patches}).
 For each \textit{positive patch}, since the TC center can appear anywhere within the patch, we also record the \textit{(row, column)} coordinates of the TC center within the $40 \times 40$ grid (each in the range $[0, 39]$).

-To train the ByteStorm DL models, we split the dataset as follows: the test set includes only TC events from the month of August between 1980-2019, chosen because it has the highest TC activity in both the ENP and WNP basins \citep{basconcillo_2021}; we then divide the remaining months from the same period into training set (1980-2009) and validation set (2010-2019).
-We use the August 1980-2019 subset to benchmark our model against deterministic TC trackers (see Section \ref{sect:res_comp_trackers}) and to provide robust out-of-sample performance statistics.
-Additionally, we use data from 2020-2023 as a second test set to evaluate the model's ability to generalize to more recent years (see Section \ref{sect:res_2020_2023}).